 Survey of orchards

 Surveys were conducted during the year 2023 and 2024 in different cherry growing areas of Himachal Pradesh which mainly include Shimla district.
 Each location was critically screened visually to distinguish phytoplasma infected trees.
 Based on the visual symptoms, per cent disease incidence was calculated by observing around 25 trees per orchard.
-During survey plants were selected based of the visual symptoms in different orchard at different locations.
+During survey, plants were selected based of the visual symptoms in different orchard at different locations.
 Trees were identified with mild to severe symptoms and all symptomatic and some asymptomatic trees were subjected to sampling.
 Six to eight samples included leaves, twigs and branches were collected from different branches of trees showing peculiar symptoms of phytoplasma infection.
 The collected samples were placed in plastic sample bags labelled with date of collection, location, symptoms and brought to laboratory in ice box.
 Apart from the symptomatic trees, samples were also collected from the healthy trees.
 The collected samples were placed at 4°C for short term storage and at -80°C in the laboratory for long term storage for further analysis.

 Histological detection by using fluorescent microscopy

 Fluorescence based detection by using the 4’,6-diamidino-2-phenylindole (DAPI) stain was used to confirm the presence of phytoplasma in symptomatic leaves by observing under fluorescence microscope (EVOS FL Cell Imaging System, Carlsbad, California, USA) following the protocol given by Andrade and Arismendi (2013).
 Infected leaf samples were stored at 4ºC were used for DAPI staining.
 Midrib portion and petiole of leaf sample was cut with a sharp blade up to a length of 1cm and placed in sterile distilled water to reduce dehydration of sample.
 The samples were immersed in 5 per cent glutraldehyde solution and were fixed for 20 minutes.
 The samples from the glutaraldehyde solution were removed, wash with 0.1 M phosphate buffer pH 6.9 for 5 min and transferred to fresh 0.1 M phosphate buffer.
 By using a sharp blade, sampled were further cut into thin transverse and longitudinal sections.
 Finally, sections were placed into 1X working solution of DAPI stain for 25 min for staining.
-After 25 minutes of staining, the sections were put in sterile distilled water to remove excess dye and immediately mounted on a slide and covered with coverslip.
+After 25 min of staining, the sections were put in sterile distilled water to remove excess dye and immediately mounted on a slide and covered with coverslip.
 Sections were finally observed under fluorescence microscope with a range of objective lenses (10X and 40X).

 Results